 2. Cornmeal and Maseca Corn Flour (store in the freezer)

-Now, there’s cornmeal for cornbread, and if we have Maseca cornflour (they make it gluten-free), you can make the most delicious corn tortillas on the planet.
+There’s cornmeal for cornbread, and if we have Maseca cornflour (they make it gluten-free), you can make the most delicious corn tortillas on the planet.
 In case you missed this post, How To Make Homemade Corn Tortillas

 You can make bread, dinner rolls, pancakes, pizza dough and so much more.
 My favorite is SAF Instant Yeast (please keep it fresh by storing it in the freezer).